yarwest/Yet-Another-Coding-Guideline/README.md

 - import statements
 - one top level class

-This obviously means that every top level class has its own filr.
+This obviously means that every top level class has its own file.
 This provides a clearer and a more easy to understand structure of classes.

 The aforementioned sections should be clearly separated, which is usually done using a seperating blank line.